hlrs-vis/GliderV2/README.md

-# GliderV2
+# Skateboard
-esp32 Glider interface V2
+Skateboard interface for VR